alec-gullon/Dominion/README.md

 # Dominion
-A websockets implementation of the first Dominion board game
+A websockets implementation of the first Dominion board game.
+Testing first commit by updating readme.